DIDSR/HTT.home/assets/pages/process-guides/caMicro-ProcessGuide-ROIselection.md

     **b.**  We recommend **all annotations be made using 20x magnification**.

-    **c.**  If you don't like the location the ROI, double-click to reset the position.
+    **c.**  If you don't like the location of the ROI, double-click to reset the position.
 Annotation data will be reset.

     **d.**  **Once an ROI has been saved, it cannot be deleted.** If you don’t like it, create another.